 13. The first sponsor was American.

-It wasn’t until the end of the 19th century that serious restoration efforts were started and which continue to this day.
+It wasn’t until the end of the 19th century that serious restoration efforts were started and continue to this day.

 One of the most interesting facts about the Palace of Versailles and its renovations is that the first significant sponsor was American John D. Rockefeller.